APPT: Boosting Automated Patch Correctness Prediction via Fine-tuning Pre-trained Models: Experiment

-\begin{description} \item [RQ1:] How does {\toolname} perform compared with existing state-of-the-art representation learning-based APCA techniques? \item [RQ2:] How does {\toolname} perform compared with existing state-of-the-art traditional and learning-based APCA techniques? \item [RQ3:] To what extent do the different choices affect the overall effectiveness of {\toolname}? \begin{description} \item [RQ3.1:]To what extent do the token truncation choices affect the overall effectiveness of {\toolname}? \item [RQ3.2:]To what extent do the vector concatenation choices affect the overall effectiveness of {\toolname}? \item [RQ3.3:]To what extent do the pre-trained model choices affect the overall effectiveness of {\toolname}? \end{description} \end{description} RQ1 aims to compare {\toolname} with 16 representation learning techniques to explore to what extent {\toolname} outperforms these techniques, including three classifiers multiplied (decision tree, logistic regression, and naive Bayes) by five representation methods (BERT, code2vec, code2seq, Doc2Vec, and CC2Vec) from Tian et al. \cite{tian2020evaluating}, and the most recent technique CACHE from Lin et al. \cite{lin2021context}.
-RQ2 is designed to investigate the effectiveness of {\toolname} by comparing it with both dynamic and static techniques.
+\revise{ RQ1 aims to investigate the effectiveness of {\toolname}, which is further refined into two sub-RQs.
+In detail, RQ1.1 explores to what extent {\toolname} outperforms existing representation learning techniques, including three classifiers multiplied (decision tree, logistic regression, and naive Bayes) by five representation methods (BERT, code2vec, code2seq, Doc2Vec, and CC2Vec) from Tian et al. \cite{tian2020evaluating}, and the most recent technique CACHE from Lin et al. \cite{lin2021context}.
+RQ2.2 explores the effectiveness of {\toolname} by comparing it with both dynamic and static techniques.
 The latest learning-based APCA technique, ODS, is also evaluated in our study.
-RQ3 focuses on impact analysis of {\toolname}, which is further refined into three sub-RQs.
-In detail, RQ3.1 explores how the four token truncation choices affect the effectiveness of {\toolname}.
-RQ3.2 explores how the five vector concatenation methods affect the effectiveness of {\toolname}.
-RQ3.3 replaces BERT with advanced CodeBERT and GraphCodeBERT to investigate the impact of the pre-trained models on the effectiveness of {\toolname}.
+RQ2 focuses on impact analysis of {\toolname}, which is further refined into three sub-RQs.
+In detail, RQ2.1 explores how the training choices affect the effectiveness of {\toolname}.
+RQ2.2 explores how the five vector concatenation methods affect the effectiveness of {\toolname}.
+RQ2.3 replaces BERT with advanced CodeBERT and GraphCodeBERT to investigate the impact of the pre-trained models on the effectiveness of {\toolname}.
+RQ3 explores the effectiveness of {\toolname} when predicting patches from unseen projects. }